jcpowermac/hanlon-wiki/slice-policy.md

     init               boot_call       n/a     14:50:02  30 sec   30 sec   YDLLKKJ9u3RS3QEcqdwx0
     init               kickstart_file  n/a     14:51:59  1.9 min  2.5 min  YDLLKKJ9u3RS3QEcqdwx0
     init=>postinstall  kickstart_end   n/a     14:52:00  1 sec    2.5 min  YDLLKKJ9u3RS3QEcqdwx0

+### Reprovision Node

+Once a node have been bound to an active model, it will no longer be in the pool of available systems, therefor it will not be evaluated by any razor policy.
+Once the node completed it's lifecycle under a specific active model, it can be removed to allow the system to be recycled into the pool of available servers and be re-provisioned by Razor for another purpose:

+1. identify the node you want to unbind from the list of active models.

+        $ razor policy active
+        Active Models:
+            Label          State           Node UUID         System  Bind #           UUID install_centos  os_complete  74hlvTYRrBtwtEuZXnHXkg  puppet  2       7HmohnvcR4lxFOakxoukqg
+        install_centos  os_complete  XNnfl9IzvB0FUfnjryGbq   puppet  3       fktzuQfL8o8oVeoj7ciLK
+        install_centos  postinstall  3qBqWhuIXh8gEMHz7aBK7m  puppet  1       41ecNNJzSvlI5MhdRhoa1i

+2. verify this is indeed the node you want to unbind.

+        $ razor node 3qBqWhuIXh8gEMHz7aBK7m
+         UUID =>  3qBqWhuIXh8gEMHz7aBK7m
+         Last Checkin =>  05-31-12 13:32:25
+         Status =>  bound
+         Tags =>  [cpus_1,IntelCorporation,memsize_1GiB,nics_1,vmware_vm]
+         Hardware IDs =>  [000C29AD79F0]

+3. remove the node's active model (which was bound by policy rules):

+        $ razor policy remove active 41ecNNJzSvlI5MhdRhoa1i
+        Policy remove_active
+         Active Model [41ecNNJzSvlI5MhdRhoa1i] removed

+4. this node will no longer show up under razor policy active

+        $ razor policy active
+        Active Models:
+            Label          State           Node UUID         System  Bind #           UUID install_centos  broker_fail  74hlvTYRrBtwtEuZXnHXkg  puppet  2       7HmohnvcR4lxFOakxoukqg
+        install_centos  broker_fail  XNnfl9IzvB0FUfnjryGbq   puppet  3       fktzuQfL8o8oVeoj7ciLK

+At this point, reboot the node, it will reregister and razor will provision the system based on your current active policy.